rgwood/todo-macro/README.md

 It would be cool if users didn't even have to specify a date.
 Like maybe they call `todo_in_x_days!(3)` and that magically stops compiling after 3 days.
 This might be doable with some extremely hacky local state, but I'd definitely go to compiler hell for that.

-I wonder whether this could function like Scala's [`???`](https://alvinalexander.com/scala/what-does-three-question-marks-in-scala-mean) (not implemented) expression, so it replaces entire expressions instead of being used like a statement.
+I wonder whether `todo` could function like Scala's [`???`](https://alvinalexander.com/scala/what-does-three-question-marks-in-scala-mean) (not implemented) expression, so it replaces entire expressions instead of being used like a statement.

 ## Prerequisites